Skip to content

 }

-When you change the theme of your app, Unistyles will update your CSS without triggering any re-renders.
-This also applies to dynamic functions and variants.
+When you change your app’s theme, Unistyles automatically updates your CSS without triggering any re-renders.
+This applies to dynamic functions and variants as well.

-For example, if you define styles like this:
+For instance, if you define your styles dynamically:

 const styles = StyleSheet.create(theme => ({